Lee Collins (footballer, born 1988): Yeovil Town

 On 26 June 2019, Collins signed a two-year contract with newly relegated National League side Yeovil Town; manager Darren Sarll said that "Lee is a winner and his experience and leadership will make him a big part of this squad".
 He made 31 appearances for the "Glovers" in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Yeovil in fourth-place.
 Yeovil entered the play-offs at the quarter-final stage, where they were beaten 2–0 by Barnet.
 His last appearance for Yeovil was on 6 February 2021 against Stockport County where he was shown a straight red card for a late tackle, although he was an unused substitute in a match a week before his death.

 International career

-Collins was called up to the England under-19s, but did not earn a cap.
-Despite this he did not rule out one day playing for the Republic of Ireland, who he qualified for through his Irish father.
+Collins was called up to the England under-19s but did not earn a cap.
+Despite this, he did not rule out one day playing for the Republic of Ireland, which he qualified for through his Irish father.